-Before Align, the distance between graphic and text don’t look 100% tidy, right?
+Before Align, the distance between the graphic and text doesn’t look 100% tidy, right?

-To make it look more professional, spend about two minutes to Select graphic and text > Vertical Align Center, repeat for the rest two.
-And then, Select all text > Horizontal Align Left.
+To make it look more professional, spend about two minutes selecting graphic and text and click Vertical Align Center.
+Repeat for the rest two.
+And then, Select all text and choose Horizontal Align Left.

-Final step, Select all graphic > Horizontal Align Left > Horizontal Align Center.
+Final step, Select all graphic, click Horizontal Align Left and Horizontal Align Center.

 And now let’s look at a logo before Alignment.